Letters to Voters

 How Does Get Out The Vote By Mail Work?

 Swing Left is partnering with Vote Forward to launch a series of Get Out The Vote By Mail House Parties.
 We’re asking volunteers to get their friends and neighbors together and write letters to likely voters in key states to encourage them to vote.
 At these parties, volunteers will personalize a pre-printed letter, hand-addressed to targeted potential voters.
 Volunteers or hosts supply their own postage and envelopes.
 It's fun, effective, and key to expanding the number of voters in key elections happening right now!

 Ready to get voters to the polls?
 Here's what you need to host your own letter writing event!

-- Create your house party here.
+- Create an event listing on for your house party here to allow folks to RSVP.
 Please create a house party on Action Network each time you plan to request names so we can plan ahead to have enough names for all the parties.

 - Begin recruiting your friends and network to come help.

 - Use your host guide to plan what you'll do at your event.

 - Sign up for a Vote Forward account.
 We will approve names for the email of the person who set up your Action Network event.
 If someone else is requesting names for your event, please email [email protected].

 - Get your list of addresses to register by mail.
 Please request names for your event at least 2 days in advance - it sometimes takes a while to download and print, and we want to be available if you need a hand.